Campus Safety Assistant

 - Supports and enhances a sense of belonging and success of students from traditionally marginalized populations.

-- This position requires a valid drivers license and must successfully meet the requirements of Hampshire College driver credentialing policy.
+- This position requires a valid Massachusetts drivers license and must successfully meet the requirements of the Hampshire College driver credentialing policy.

 - Assistants will be required to fill in on shifts as needed, and may be required to work overtime, holidays and emergencies.
 Campus safety assistants are considered essential personnel.

-- Employment is dependent on successful completion of the following:
+- Employment is dependent on successful completion of a pre-employment physical and background check.

 - Familiarity with computer programs: Microsoft Office Suite, Adobe Creative Suite, Information management (Colleague), social media applications, student activities platforms, etc.